The Owners Manual

 Then decide what matters today.

-Three priorities.
 Enough is a decision.

-Only what you can do belongs in The PLNR.
+Only what you can do belongs here.

 If it’s not within your control, it doesn’t make the page.
-If it can’t be finished, it doesn’t belong.

 You’re not writing goals.
-You’re writing inputs — actions you can complete.

 Results are what you want.